 Food and Nutrition

 As a Member of Congress, I consider it one of my top priorities to ensure that our most vulnerable citizens do not go hungry.
 This means standing up for food and nutrition programs that assist millions of low- and middle-income families, which many in Congress continually attempt to cut.
-Given the rising cost of food and pervasive unemployment, I will work to protect affordable food for low-income seniors and children throughout the State of Indiana.
+I will work to protect affordable food for low-income seniors, children, and families throughout the State of Indiana.

 Protecting Children from Going Hungry